pmwachira/pmwachira/README.md

 ### 📬 Get in Touch

-Open to discussing data engineering roles, pipeline architecture, or collaborating on interesting problems — reach out via [LinkedIn](https://www.linkedin.com/in/pmwachira/) or [Stack Overflow](https://stackoverflow.com/users/4183833/mushirih) or open an issue on any pinned repo above.
+Open to discussing data engineering roles, pipeline architecture, or collaborating on interesting problems — reach out via [linkedIn] (https://www.linkedin.com/in/pmwachira/) [Stack Overflow](https://stackoverflow.com/users/4183833/mushirih) or open an issue on any pinned repo above.

 <p align="center"><sub>Profile views and stats above update automatically — nothing on this page is manually maintained.</sub></p>